Why News Corporation’s USD 0.10 Dividend Matters for ASX Investors

-News Corporation has announced an ordinary dividend of USD 0.10 per Class B Voting Common Stock-CDI, payable in October 2025, with distinct currency arrangements for Australian and US investors.
+News Corporation has announced an ordinary dividend of USD 0.10 per Class A Non-Voting Common Stock-CDI, payable in October 2025, with payments made in USD or AUD depending on shareholder location.

-• Ordinary dividend of USD 0.10 per security declared
+• Ordinary dividend of USD 0.10 per security announced

-• Dividend unfranked and subject to 30% withholding tax
+• Dividend is unfranked and subject to 30% withholding tax

 Image source middle. ©